Preface from the Authors

 Key Features

-This text covers a full year sequence of biochemistry and will be available in Fall 2022.
+This text covers a full year sequence of biochemistry.
 The book could serve traditional and ACS-certified majors, traditional and ASBMB-certified majors, as well as students taking a one-semester course.
 Characteristic of all LibreText books, Fundamentals of Biochemistry will be open to everyone via the internet and completely free, as all should have access to knowledge.
 It is comprehensive and topical, as new materials are easily added.
-The text is divided into four "books" and given the number of image and interactive models, it is best used online.
+The text is divided into five"books" and given the number of image and interactive models, it is best used online.
 Each chapter and section can be printed as a PDF file if needed.
 The LibreText collections of books have served 223 million students and saved them $31 million, an undue burden for our students and society.

-• Animations to accompany the VCell progress curve graphs;
+- Animations to accompany some of the VCell progress curve graphs;

 Interactive mathematical graphs